walid-mashal/telecom-knowledge-base/README.md

 ## Consumer Business Unit (CBU)

 The Consumer Business Unit (CBU) is the division of a telecom company that focuses on retail customers (individual subscribers) who use mobile phones, home internet, and other personal communication services.

+## Trunk

+A trunk is a physical or logical communication link that carries multiple voice or data channels between switching centers (such as exchanges, PBXs, or MSCs in mobile networks).
+Trunks aggregate traffic instead of connecting individual users directly.

+## Trunk Group

+A trunk group is a set of trunks bundled together to handle large volumes of calls between two points (for example, between two exchanges or a PBX and the PSTN).
+The network can route calls over any available trunk in the group, improving capacity, efficiency, and redundancy.